AlpineInc/storepos/README.md

 # Alpine Inc Store Point Of Sale

-Point of Sale application used to manage inventory and sale at stores.
+Point of Sale application is used to manage inventory and sale at stores.
 Information in this page will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites